itmat/pade/doc/getting_started.rst

 more verbose with the ``--verbose`` or ``-v`` option.
 It will print even more debugging-level output if you give it ``--debug`` or ``-d``.

+You can change the statistic pade uses with the '--stat' option.
+Currently we support the following statistics:

+f_test:
+  F-test.
+Can only be used where each group has two or more samples.

+one_sample_t_test:
+  Single sample t-test, for paired input only.

+means_ratio:
+  Ratio of means.
+Can only be used when there are two conditions.
+Can be used with or without blocking.
+Works with paired data also.

 Viewing reports
 ^^^^^^^^^^^^^^^